kacemsys/bash-like-a-boss/README.md

 Welcome to "Bash Like a Boss," a collection of ten Red Hat-based distribution-specific scripts designed to elevate your system administration tasks.
 These scripts transform daily admin routines into an efficient symphony of command-line wizardry.
 No more tedious keystrokes or drowning in logs – channel your inner scripting wizard and reign over your server room like a Bash Baron!

+[!NOTE]
+I've crafted and thoroughly tested the scripts provided below on Red Hat-based distributions, specifically AlmaLinux.
+It's advisable to make minor adjustments as needed before deploying them in your specific environment.

 ## Usage Guide:

 1. Save scripts with meaningful names (e.g., system_report.sh).